 Credit card processing fees

-You now have a working knowledge of what happens each time you swipe your card – and the fees associated with it.
+You now have a working knowledge of what happens each time you swipe your card – and the fees associated with credit card transactions.

-But knowing the basics will make you a better user because you will be aware of the process and understand all the fees that go into the price you end up paying at checkout.
+While you certainly don’t need to be an expert regarding how credit card transactions work, understanding the basics will make you a better credit card consumer when you are aware of the process and understand all the fees that go into the price you end up paying at checkout.